Orikhiv: History

+18th and 19th century

-Orikhiv was founded in about 1783 near the Konka River; it was incorporated in 1801.
-It is situated about 50 km southeast of Aleksandrovsk (today Zaporizhzhia), and almost the same distance north of the Molochna Kolonia (literally, 'milk colony').
-In 1818 Orikhiv appeared to be a place where military personnel of the Czar were stationed; an officer from Orikhiv came out to finalize arrangements for the Czar's visit to Lindenau in May of that year.
+Orikhiv was founded in about 1783 near the Konka river.
+It is situated about 50 km southeast of Zaporizhzhia (formerly Aleksandrovsk), and almost the same distance north of the Molochna Kolonia (literally, 'milk colony').
+On February 19, 1801, the state-owned village was transferred to the category of cities and became the new center of the Mariupol district which was formed in 1797 with the village of Tokmak as its center.

+In 1818 Orikhiv appeared to be a place where Russian Imperial military personnel were stationed; an officer from Orikhiv came out to finalize arrangements for the tsar's visit to Lindenau in May of that year.
 As early as 1836 a “Salt Road” (Tschumakemveg) connected Orikhiv with Perekop to the south, the road running through the Molochna Kolonia.
 This road was still shown on maps of 1852.
-In 1850 Orikhiv was within the boundaries of Taurida, near the northeast border of that province.
-When the railway was built connecting Aleksandrovsk to Berdyansk it went through Orikhiv, presumably helping the development of the city and giving easy access to the port at Berdyansk.
+In 1850 Orikhiv was within the boundaries of Taurida Govenorate, near its northeastern border.
+A railway constructed to connect Aleksandrovsk, now Zaporizhzhia, to Berdyansk, it went through Orikhiv, presumably to help development of the city and give easy port access at Berdyansk.

 The first Mennonites likely settled in Orikhiv as early as the 1830s.
 By 1852 there were two windmills in Orikhiv owned by Mennonites (Kornelius Ediger and Kornelius Heinrichs) as well as a treadmill and oil press operated by Aaron Wiens.
-In the 1860s a number of families moved from Schoenwiese of the Khortytsia Colony to Orikhiv.
+In the 1860s a number of families moved from Schoenwiese of the Chortitza Colony to Orikhiv.
 Among these was Johann Heinrich (Ivan Andreievitch) Janzen, who built two large steam-powered flour mills and encouraged other Mennonite businessmen to follow his example.

 By 1874 the small Mennonite community, in cooperation with the equally small Lutheran group, had built a church and a school.
 Apparently the Mennonites and Lutherans had joint services in the church, but for major festivals the Mennonites tended to go to their home churches, for many this being Schoenwiese in the Chortitza Colony.
 They also went back to their home churches to allow the young people to meet prospective marriage partners.

 In 1874 Johann Heinrich (Ivan Andreievich) Janzen was elected mayor of Orikhiv.
-Despite some opposition from the business community because Janzen was German, the governor of the province encouraged him to continue in his position, Orihiv being one of the few cities with a positive balance sheet despite an aggressive school building program.
+Despite some opposition from the business community because Janzen was German, the governor of the province encouraged him to continue in his position.
+Orikhiv was one of the few cities with a positive balance sheet despite an aggressive school building program.
 Janzen retired in 1899.

 At the end of the nineteenth century, of a population of 10,000, there were only about 200 "Germans" in total (called niemsty), which included approximately equal numbers of Mennonites and Lutherans.

-Only one Mennonite estate, Rosenheim (Epp) was listed as being close to Orihiv, while Wintergruen Estate was 14 verst east-southeast of the city.
+Only one Mennonite estate, Rosenheim (Epp) was listed as being close to Orikhiv, while Wintergruen Estate was 14 verst (15 kilometres) east-southeast of the city.
 These estates no longer exist.